instayu/html-5-calander/TreeView-Design-Ideas.md

 * The default TreeNode template should just expect a label and optionally take a url.
 * The default TreeNode template should make it easy to choose whether you want the label treated as text or as innerHTML.
 * TreeView should ship with at least one (preferably a few) templates that show how to have a TreeNode with a label and a checkbox, or an editable label, or [insert your favorite feature here]
+* Templates for nodes should have separate DIVs for toggle icon, possibly graphic icon and selection indicator (checkbox or whatever) and content (label or HTML).
+The DIVs are required to tell apart the clicks on the different active areas of each node.
+Most important of all a click on the toggle icon should be easily recognizable, the toggle cannot simply be a non-repeating background image on a left padding of the label (as in the suggested implementation)

 ## Data sources